-Children have big questions and concerns – so do we.
+Children and youth have big questions and concerns.
 As a community, we help young people find the courage and confidence to develop their own answers with many sources and mentors as guides.

-Prior to classes, children and youth attend the first 15 minutes of the Sunday service, which allows them to enjoy stories, songs, and time with the larger community.
-About once a month children and youth join their families during the whole service for all ages worship, a special time for the entire community to learn, share, and be together.
+Prior to adjourning for class, children and youth attend the first 15 minutes of the Sunday service, which allows them to enjoy stories, songs, and time with the larger community.
+About once a month children and youth join their families during the whole service for all ages worship.
 Often these services are centered around a holiday or ceremony, with opportunities for children and youth participation.

 Our Whole Lives (OWL)